 "Only powerful wizard and witches can become Animagi.
 The process of becoming an Animagus is long and arduous; it has the potential to backfire.
 Which means the transformation could go horribly wrong.
 Many wizards or witches feel their time could be better spent with other branches of magic.
-Once you have learned it, you have the ability to change forms with or without your wand." explained Minerva in her usual teaching voice.
+Once you have learned it, you have the ability to change forms with or without your wand."
+Minerva explained in her usual teaching voice.

-"No, actually it isn't." said Minerva thoughtfully, she hadn't used her wand since she began learning.
+"No, actually it isn't," Minerva said thoughtfully, she hadn't used her wand since she began learning.

 Severus observed Black and Lupin tensing again, as if they had just remembered what Dumbledore had said previously.
 Black was too calm, he wouldn't be surprised if he'd taken a Calming Draught.
-Not long after a very reluctant Albus Dumbledore was dragged in, so different from his usual confident walk.
+Not long after, a very reluctant Albus Dumbledore was dragged in, so different from his usual confident walk.
 His life was being laid bare for all to see, and it thrilled Severus to no end.
-Unlike last time, the chains wrapped immediately around the wizard, preventing him from moving the slightest.
+Unlike last time, the chains wrapped immediately around the wizard, preventing him from moving in the slightest.

-"Replay the last few sentences to refresh everyone's memories," said Cornelius from where he sat, tense in his seat.
+"Replay the last few sentences to refresh everyone's memories," Cornelius said from where he sat, tense in his seat.

-"Albus Percival Wulfric Brian Dumbledore." was the forced reply from the bound and drugged wizard.
+"Albus Percival Wulfric Brian Dumbledore," was the forced reply from the bound and drugged wizard.

-"Eighteen eighty one," replied the wizard immediately.
+"Eighteen eighty one," the wizard replied immediately.

-"It is working," said Amelia to the completely silent room, the only sound heard after her statement was her shoes on the cement floor.
+"It is working," Amelia said to the completely silent room; the only sound heard after her statement was her shoes on the cement floor.

 Cornelius stared at Albus blankly, Veritaserum didn't usually work that way, and he had to have felt more than guilt at what happened.
 There had to be more to it than that, but what?
 How did he go about getting answers?
 Sitting forward he contemplated his next move.

-"Yes," admitted Dumbledore without so much as a flicker of guilt.
+"Yes," Dumbledore admitted without so much as a flicker of guilt.

 "Why?"
-Cornelius asked baffled.
+Cornelius asked, baffled.

-"Who opened the chamber of secrets sixty years ago?" asked Cornelius remembering the Hogwarts teacher's request.
+"Who opened the chamber of secrets sixty years ago?"
+Cornelius asked, remembering the Hogwarts teacher's request.

-"I couldn't tell people I was reading my students minds." said Dumbledore almost bluntly.
+"I couldn't tell people I was reading my students' minds," Dumbledore said almost bluntly.

-The wizengamot exclaimed angrily, furious with this new admission of guilt.
+The Wizengamot exclaimed angrily, furious with this new admission of guilt.

-"Why did you do nothing?" asked Amelia seeing as Cornelius was speechless, he had been proven wrong ― he was surprised by something Dumbledore had said.
+"Why did you do nothing?"
+Amelia asked seeing as Cornelius was speechless.
+He had been proven wrong ― he was surprised by something Dumbledore had said.

-"I bound his magic." said Dumbledore.
+"I bound his magic," Dumbledore said.

 Cornelius swallowed the bile crawling up his throat, wincing as he felt another bout of powerful and menacing magic.
 They would be lucky if Dumbledore wasn't killed by the raw magic if they weren't careful.
 It made him cold all over, there was no doubt Harry was powerful without his magic being bound.

-"The night Voldemort attacked." stated Dumbledore.
+"The night Voldemort attacked," Dumbledore stated.

-"What spell did you use?" asked Cornelius urgently.
+"What spell did you use?"
+Cornelius asked urgently.

 Severus held onto Harry, his grip tight and bruising, having trouble controlling Harry's magic in his anger.
 He was powerful now, what would he be like with the bindings removed?
 Which is exactly what he planned on doing as soon as the trial was over.
-He was furious with Dumbledore but his concern for his Submissive overrode it.
-Finally after two harmless outbursts he finally gained complete control.
+He was furious with Dumbledore but his concern for his submissive overrode it.
+Finally after two harmless outbursts, he finally gained complete control.
 It didn't help that his own magic was acting up in his own fury.

-"Calm down, Harry." said Severus his voice curt and demanding, "Before you hurt not only us, but everyone else here."
+"Calm down, Harry," Severus said, his voice curt and demanding, "Before you hurt not only us, but everyone else here."

-"No," replied Dumbledore, struggling more forcefully.
+"No," Dumbledore replied, struggling more forcefully.

 Harry flinched before gritting his teeth; he hated that word more than anything else in the world.
-Even more than freak if that was possible.
+Even more than freak, if that was possible.
 Breathing deeply, he relaxed against Severus, who sensing his emotions comforted him.
 The thought of that bastard anywhere near him was enough to make his skin crawl, it was a good job Severus had such strong control otherwise…his magic would have reacted to his intentions and killed Dumbledore.

 Cornelius stood up, walking over to Amelia, "Have you ever seen anyone fight the potion so much?" he asked her looking worried and suspicious.

-"No," replied Amelia shaking her head negatively.
+"No," Amelia replied, shaking her head negatively.

 "I suspected as much, how long do you think it has left?"
 Cornelius added, looking at his watch.

-"Not long, I suggest we ask the final question and get this trial over with." said Amelia grimly.
+"Not long, I suggest we ask the final question and get this trial over with," Amelia said grimly.

 Cornelius nodded, having suspected that it was going to be Amelia's response.
 "Very well,"

-"How did you get into the records room?" asked Cornelius Fudge, remaining standing but moving over to his own desk.
+"How did you get into the records room?"
+Cornelius Fudge asked, remaining standing but moving over to his own desk.
 The room tensed immediately, nobody even dared to breathe as they waited on his answer.
 This wasn't the worst of Dumbledore's crimes by far, but it was the most concerning.
 If they didn't get their answer, and couldn't fix whatever it was, they would be removed back to the vaults underneath Gringotts.

-"I used his file record," answered Dumbledore.
+"I used his file record," Dumbledore answered.

-"How?" demanded Cornelius getting extremely irritated.
+"How did you obtain it?"
+Cornelius demanded, getting extremely irritated.

-"I used my personal House Elf," said Dumbledore.
+"I used my personal House-elf," Dumbledore said.

-Harry snorted amused by Severus' words.
+Harry snorted, amused by Severus' words.

-"I agree," replied Severus.
+"I agree," Severus replied.

 Twenty minutes later, everyone was informed that the Wizengamot had finished deliberating and the trial was recommencing.
 Everyone made their way back to their seats, all of them wondering what the Wizengamot had decided for Albus Dumbledore ― traitor to the wizarding world.

-"That it would," admitted Remus.
+"That it would," Remus admitted.

 "Agreed," they all replied in Unison.

-"Why are they talking like Pirates?" asked Harry arching a curious eyebrow.
+"Why are they talking like Pirates?"
+Harry asked, arching a curious eyebrow.